vikaspatelp83/dart-learning/docs/index.md

-c# Dart Notes by Vikas Patel
+# Dart Notes by Vikas Patel
 Here are the Hands-on notes for Dart Programming Language.
 I created these notes while I was learning Dart Language.
 You can use these notes as a quick reference to Syntax and Demo.